samanthasgroup/django-webapps/README.md

 10. Create a superuser for admin interface: `python manage.py createsuperuser`
 11. Run the server locally: `python manage.py runserver`

+Note that in development mode (if you don't change the settings) you will be working with an SQLite database.
+Since some models contain [`JSONField`](https://docs.djangoproject.com/en/4.1/ref/models/fields/#django.db.models.JSONField)s, it is required that your SQLite installation supports JSON.
+To check if it does, follow the instructions [here](https://code.djangoproject.com/wiki/JSON1Extension).

 The main page is the admin page, as no user-facing web interface is planned yet.

 That's it for developing locally.
 To set up a remote server during development, see e.g. [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-22-04).